nearform/nscale-docs/tutorials/8-deploy-to-aws.md

 * deploy front end container to one of the machine instances and start it
 * deploy 3 service containers to the other machine instnace and start them

 Deployment may take several minutes depending on AWS machine instance spin up time.
-Once complete you should be able to point a web browser at port 8000 on the front end instance and view the startup death clock front end.
+Once complete you should be able to point a web browser to the DNS name of the load balancer or to port 8000 on the front end instance and view the startup death clock front end.

 ##Check and Fix on AWS
 Now that we have a deployed working system on AWS, lets just check that everything is in order by running an nscale check:
 ```bash
 nscale system check sudc aws
 ```
 The check command will run an analysis against the deployed system and compare it to your desired system configuration.
 This may take a few moments to run, but nscale should now respond that all is well with your deployment.
-Lets break something!
+Let's break something!

 Go into the AWS management console and kill the SUDC front end machine.
 Now run the check again on the management host:
 ```bash
 nscale system check sudc aws
 ```
-This time nscale should report that the system is broked and present a remedial action plan.
-To go ahead and fix the system execute:
+nscale should report that the system is broken and present a remedial action plan.
+To fix the system execute:
 ```bash
 nscale system fix sudc aws
 ```